Monday November 1, 2021

 Your Brain Needed to Get Used To Cannabis

 One theory is that your brain just didn’t know what to do yet with this new molecule.
 When exposed to a new compound, bodies can paradoxically go through a “sensitization period” where a sort of “reverse tolerance” happens.
 The more you’re exposed to the same dose of a particular substance, the more your body becomes receptive to its effects.
 In other words, when it comes to THC, your first time smoking it may have been when you were actually the least likely to feel it.

+Your body may not recognize THC and need some time to adjust to it.
+The CB1 and CB2 receptors might be downregulated until the active compounds of marijuana are introduced for the first time.
 Think of it like giving your musically-inclined cousin their first guitar.
 As excited as they might be to receive it, they’re not going to know how to play it right out of the box.
 But after some practice, they’ll be playing the hits.

 Solution: If you were hitting that joint correctly (see above), then just try it again.
 It’s normal to take three or five (or more) attempts until your brain figures out how to make music with this new instrument.

 Inhaling burning materials is not a natural reaction (your ancestors wouldn’t have survived long if it were), so you simply may not know how to do it.
 When you smoke pot, THC is absorbed through the lungs into the bloodstream, where it then travels to the brain.

 Many first-time smokers will pull smoke into their mouths, or even into their throats, and start coughing before it reaches their lungs, meaning the THC molecules never got to board the Bloodstream Express to the brain.
 It can take some practice to learn how to consume cannabis, so go easy on yourself and move at your own pace, eventually you’ll find your way.